supunpriyashanka/Any-DL-BoT/README.md

 # AnyDL Bot ❤

-## This bot can download video or audio from any website quickly!
+## This bot can download video or audio from various websites quickly!
 Can be found in telegram as [@JEAnyDLBot](https://t.me/JEAnyDLBot)

 ### Deploy to Heroku 🏃‍♂